Back from Maternity Leave, But Left Out of the Room

 No onboarding back into the flow.

-Just silence—and the expectation that I should somehow “catch up.”
+Just silence—and the unspoken expectation that I should somehow “catch up.”

-• Given “light summaries” of decisions made in meetings I was excluded from
+Given vague “light summaries” of decisions made behind closed doors

-That’s when others stepped in to take ownership and recognition.
+Suddenly, others stepped in to take ownership to prove that they are very capable.

-But exclusion doesn’t need to be loud to be real.
+But exclusion doesn’t have to be loud to be real.

 Would they treat women at home like this too?

-On top of it all, I’m a non-immigrant in a volatile job market.
+And then there's the added weight of being a non-immigrant in a shaky job market.

 But I didn’t come back just to survive.

 I came back to lead.
-To build.
+To grow.
 To be seen.

 You are not the problem.

-Being a postpartum professional woman in tech (or any field) often means climbing uphill while others pretend the hill doesn’t even exist.
+Being a postpartum woman in tech—or any workplace—can feel like you’re pushing uphill while everyone else pretends the hill isn’t even there.

 Let’s talk.

-If you’ve experienced this—drop a comment, DM, or just react.
+If this hits home—drop a comment, DM, or just react.

 The more we speak, the less invisible we all are.